pulumi/pulumi-hugo/themes/default/content/blog/ms-teams-integration/index.md

     - pulumi-cloud
 ---

-Getting your Pulumi notifications into Microsft Teams is now easier than ever.

-<!--more-->

-Teams using Pulumi Cloud have been setting up Microsoft Teams notifications for their stacks using Pulumi Cloud Webhooks.
+Getting your Pulumi notifications into Microsoft Teams is now easier than ever.
+Teams using Pulumi Cloud have previously been setting up Microsoft Teams notifications for their stacks using Pulumi Cloud Webhooks.
 Webhooks can attach to a Pulumi organization or a Pulumi stack.
 Starting today, customers can set up a Microsoft Teams integration, for organization or stack notifications, with fewer steps and without needing to host the infrastructure themselves.

+<!--more-->

 Pulumi Cloud Webhooks, including the Microsoft Teams integration, are available to all Pulumi Cloud organizations.